 It’s a metric that is often overlooked but it can show you that your site has issues with visitor retention.
-Perhaps a low value will lead you to investigate other micro conversions to keep your customers?
+Perhaps a low value will lead you to investigate other micro conversions to retain your customers?Measuring visitor retention

 Under the surface, reading a blog is a combination of a few metrics.
 It’s simply a page visit to a specific article, but as mentioned before, you should combine it with time spent on page.
 Depending on your content marketing strategy, the bounce rate also comes into play here.

 Whether an ebook or a white paper, downloading a resource from your website is an important step during the customer journey that you need to track.
-Preparing such resources is quite an investment in your content marketing, so you can’t afford to just let them be.
+Preparing such resources is quite an investment in your content marketing, so you can’t afford to just let them be.How to track downloads

 You can use “Thank you” page visits or events in Google Analytics to track the downloads.
-You’ll also likely collect email addresses for marketing purposes.
-Your contact form submissions might suffice here if they’re easy to track over time.

 If all you know is that your website is breaking even, the best you can do is guess the cause.
 And the most common solution is to build a new website, continuing the vicious cycle.